frieddeli/Monitor-Brightness-Control/README.md

 # Monitor Brightness Control

 A Windows system tray application for controlling monitor brightness across multiple displays.
 Features a modern Windows 11-style UI with smooth animations and global hotkeys.
 The goal is to produce a mininalistic brightness slider similar to the one found on windows laptops.
+Works for external monitors as well

 ## Showcase